agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 After creating a url_formatter object executing a method is as simple as typing either "example_name.unshorten()" or "example_name.clean()".
 These methods will return a list containing the unshortened or cleaned links.
 If your list contains shortened URLs, it is advised that you run the unshorten() method first.

-# Built-In Integrity Check and Troubleshooting Features
+# Built-in Integrity Check and Troubleshooting Features

 Bulk URL Formatter contains features that enable users to assess the integrity of results and troubleshoot any issues that might arise.